| Previous Page | Next Page | Index

 Portsmouth 6 Apr 1814 Went down to St. Helen's preparatory to sailing in the morning with troops for North America.

-2 Aug 1814 Tonnant and Euryalus sailed from Bermuda for Chesapeake bay, where they arrived 14 Aug.
+2 Aug 1814 Tonnant and Euryalus departed from Bermuda for Chesapeake bay, where they arrived 14 Aug.

 Aug 1814 a portion of the prize money resulting from the various actions in the Chesapeake became due for payment on 1 May 1835 : namely a dividend from the estate of the bankrupt agent Henry Abbott : no doubt one of the many fraudsters who ripped off matelots in those days : both officers and ratings being fair game.

-19 Sep 1814 Tonnant and Surprise sailed for Halifax.
+19 Sep 1814 Tonnant and Surprise departed for Halifax.

 11 Oct 1814, Tonnant departed Halifax, flag of V.-Adm.
 Sir A. Cochrane, with the Calliope, Newcastle, and Morgiana.